 ProfessionalsMeredith J. Kane

-Co-Chair of the Real Estate Department and two-term member of the firm’s Management Committee, Meredith J. Kane regularly represents developers, equity investors, institutional and entrepreneurial owners and government agencies in all aspects of development, finance, acquisitions and sales, equity joint ventures, restructuring, leasing and securitization of real estate.
+Of Counsel and former Co-Chair of the firm’s Real Estate Department, and two-term member of the firm’s Management Committee, Meredith J. Kane regularly represents developers, equity investors, institutional and entrepreneurial owners and government agencies in all aspects of development, finance, acquisitions and sales, equity joint ventures, restructuring, leasing and securitization of real estate.

 Ms. Kane’s experience includes all aspects of the finance and development of complex public/private joint venture projects including: